 Fitting for my two little sons, who are also changing — and growing — so quickly these days.

-And hopefully, this twin bedroom makeover will keep us going for another six years.
+And hopefully, this twin bedroom for boys will keep us going for another six years.

 I almost don’t want to blink — in case I miss it — this past six has flown by.